erow/FastSSL/docs/smalldata.md

 **CIFAR10** is a dataset of 60,000 32x32 color images in 10 classes, with 6,000 images per class.
 There are 50,000 training images and 10,000 test images.
 **IMNET64** is a variant of ImageNet with downsampled images.
 Here, we use the mini-ImageNet dataset with 64x64 images, which can be found at [https://www.image-net.org/download-images.php].
 The dataset contains 1000 classes and 1,281,167 images.

+## Results

+All models are available in https://wandb.ai/erow/FastSSL.

 ## Pretraining Models

 ### SimCLR